 Displaying to Other Users.
 If you post content to the Boot Camp Service it may be displayed on the Boot Camp Service.
 Other users of the Boot Camp Service may be able to view and use information you post, such as information contained in comments posted in a chat room or on a blog post.
 We do not have responsibility or liability for information you post.
 You should exercise caution when using public forums and not disclose your personal information.

 Disclosure to Advertisers and Marketers.
-We disclose your Personal Information and Education Records to advertisers whose content we publish or display; with third party ad servers to serve you advertisements; and with companies who may resell, exchange or provide your information to others for their marketing purposes, including sending you promotional emails or text messages on their own behalf or on behalf of other companies.
+We disclose your personal information and education records to advertisers whose content we publish or display, or with third party ad servers to serve you advertisements.

 Merger, Sale, or Other Asset Transfers and Investors.
 If we are involved in a merger, acquisition, financing due diligence, reorganization, bankruptcy, receivership, sale of company assets, or transition of service to another provider, your information which we have collected may be used, sold or transferred to third parties such as venture capital or private equity groups, investment banks, or successor companies as part of such a transaction as permitted by law and/or contract.
 We cannot control how such entities may use or disclose such information.